Iyamu-osahon007/Iyamu-osahon007/README.md

 **Here's a quick summary about me**:

 - 😊 Pronouns: He/him
+- 💡 Fun fact: I am currently a student of New Brunswick Community college Studying Web and Mobile Application development (WMAD) 2023
-- 💡 Fun fact: I'm currently studying at AltSchool Africa [School of Software Engineering](https://altschoolafrica.com/schools/engineering) Class of 2022.
+-  I studied at [School of Software Engineering](https://altschoolafrica.com/schools/engineering)  AltSchool Africa Class of 2022.
-- 🌱 I’m currently learning JavaScript, Reactjs, and java.
+- 🌱 I’m currently learning c#, JavaScript, Reactjs, VueJS and java.
 - 😊 I’m looking for help with open source projects, hackathons, internships, and entry-level opportunities.
-- 💼 Job interests: Software Engineer and Front Engineer (Intern or Junior level).
+- 💼 Job interests: Software Engineer and Front Engineer (Junior level or interns).
 - 📫 You can [view my resume](#) and contact me by emailing iyamuosahon2@gmail.com.